daffainfo/ctf-writeup/CTF After Dark - Winter 2023/SQL Prevention-101/README.md

 > Just try to hack my login with account "admin", I've taken all the precautions that I can...

 ## About the Challenge
-We have been given a plain website and we need to find the flag there.
+We were given a plain website and we need to find the flag there.
 In the website there is a simple form to login to the website

 ![preview](images/preview.png)